Nested hyperedges promote the onset of collective transitions but suppress explosive behavior

 Thus, when dyadic and triadic interactions are uncorrelated, the onset of the backward bifurcation is controlled solely by the pairwise connectivity $k_1$.
 Notably, sparse pairwise layers favor explosive behavior at smaller $\lambda_2$.

-To validate these predictions, we run Gillespie simulations on random regular hypergraphs with controlled $\alpha$.
-Starting from hypergraphs with fully nested hyperedges ($\alpha=1$), we rewire the 1-hyperedge layer while preserving its degree sequence to generate ensembles spanning $\alpha\in[0,1]$ (SM).
-Figure~\ref{fig:fig2}(b) reports $\hat{\lambda}_2(\alpha)$ (from $h=0$) together with the corresponding $\lambda_1^*(\alpha)$ (from the Jacobian), showing that $\hat{\lambda}_2$ increases while $\lambda_1^*$ decreases with overlap.
-Figure~\ref{fig:fig2}(c) summarizes the stationary states of infected densities $\rho^* \equiv \rho^{\rm I}$ in the ($\lambda_1$,$\alpha$) space, at $\lambda_2=3$: the bistable region shrinks with $\alpha$ and vanishes at $\alpha_c$.
-Figure~\ref{fig:fig2}(d) shows $\rho^*(\lambda_1)$ for representative $\alpha$, in good agreement with simulations; small discrepancies at large $\alpha$ are consistent with overlap-induced pairwise clustering in sparse hypergraphs, neglected by our closure \cite{miller2009spread,miller2009percolation}.
-The same qualitative phenomenology is observed in Kuramoto dynamics (see SM): increasing nestedness anticipates the onset of synchronization while suppressing the explosive transitions typically induced by higher-order interactions \cite{skardal2019abrupt}.
+Figure~\ref{fig:fig2}(b) reports $\hat{\lambda}_2(\alpha_{1,2})$ (from $h=0$) together with the corresponding $\lambda_1^*(\alpha_{1,2})$ (from the Jacobian), showing that $\hat{\lambda}_2$ increases while $\lambda_1^*$ decreases with overlap.
+Figure~\ref{fig:fig2}(c) summarizes the stationary states of infected densities $\rho^* \equiv \rho^{\rm I}$ in the ($\lambda_1$,$\alpha_{1,2}$) space, at $\lambda_2=3$: the bistable region shrinks with $\alpha_{1,2}$ and vanishes at $\alpha_{1,2}^{(c)}$.
+To validate these predictions, we perform Gillespie simulations on random regular hypergraphs with tunable $\alpha_{1,2}$ (SM).
+Figure~\ref{fig:fig2}(d) shows excellent agreement between theory and simulations.
+Small deviations at large $\alpha_{1,2}$ are consistent with nestedness-induced pairwise clustering in sparse hypergraphs, which is neglected by our theory~\cite{miller2009spread,miller2009percolation}.

-\textit{Microscopic mechanisms underlying the anticipated onset and suppressed bistability.---} Having established that overlap facilitates spreading onset but suppresses bistability, we now identify the microscopic mechanism responsible for the observed phenomena.
+\textit{Microscopic mechanisms underlying the anticipated onset and suppressed bistability.---} Having established the macroscopic effects of nestedness, we now exploit the analytical tractability of our SIS framework to uncover their microscopic origin.
+Specifically, we use early-time dynamical correlations to characterize how nestedness reshapes contagion pathways already near the disease-free state.
 From Eq.~\eqref{eq:evolution_infecteds}, the infected population grows whenever